 Aloe Vera for Skin: Reap the Benefits

 Now that you know this handy plant has so many benefits for skin, you’ll likely want to have one around!
-From fading dark spots to soothing irritation, aloe for face is a great tool to add to your skin care regimen.
+Just note that in order to ensure a high concentration of active ingredients within the plant, you’ll need to use a mature plant that is at least a few years old.